morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 If column OrderQuantity equals 1, Then Output for the new column should be Single Item.

 If column OrderQuantity is greater than 1, Then Output for the new column should be Multiple Items.

+### Add conditional column in Query Editor

+Add Column> Conditional column

+New column name: **QuantityType**

+If column OrderQuantity equals 1, Then Output for the new column should be **SingleItem**.

+Else If column OrderQuantity is greater than 1, Then Output for the new column should be **MultipleItems**.

+Otherwise: **Other**

+click ok to complete